Will Anderson Jr.: Professional career

+2023

 Anderson was selected third overall by the Houston Texans in the 2023 NFL draft, in which, they traded with the Arizona Cardinals from the 12th overall pick that they acquired from the Cleveland Browns in the Deshaun Watson trade to move up to third overall.
 On June 23, 2023, Anderson signed a four-year deal worth $35.2 million featuring a $22.6 million signing bonus.
 In his NFL debut against the Ravens in week 1, Anderson recorded one sack and six total tackles.
 In week 13, against the Broncos, he recorded his first multi-sack game with two.
 As a rookie, he started in 13 games and appeared in 15.
 He finished with seven sacks, 45 total tackles (29 solo), and one pass defended.
 He was named to the PFWA NFL All-Rookie Team.
 He was named Defensive Rookie of the Year.

 Anderson was named to the 2023 Pro Bowl following an injury to American Football Conference starter Maxx Crosby.

 In his postseason debut, Anderson had a sack in the 45–14 victory over the Browns in the Wild Card Round.

+2024

 In week 6 of the 2024 season, Anderson recorded three sacks, eight tackles and four tackles for loss in a 41–21 win over the New England Patriots, earning AFC Defensive Player of the Week.
+He was named AFC Defensive Player of the Month for October.
+He finished the 2024 season with 11 sacks, 37 tackles, two passes defended, one forced fumble, and one fumble recovery.
+He had 1.5 sacks and two passes defended in the 32–12 win over the Chargers in the Wild Card Round.
+In the Divisional Round, he had two sacks in the 23–14 loss to the Kansas City Chiefs.
+He was ranked 46th by his fellow players on the NFL Top 100 Players of 2025.

+2025

+In Week 7, against the Seattle Seahawks, Anderson had a fumble recovery for a touchdown in the 27–19 loss.
+In Week 12, he had 2.5 sacks against the Buffalo Bills.
+He finished the 2025 season with 12 sacks, 54 tackles, three passes defended, three forced fumbles, two fumble recoveries, and one fumble recovery for a touchdown.
+He was named as a first team All-Pro and a Pro Bowler.
+He had three sacks in the Texans' 28–16 loss to the Patriots in the Divisional Round.

+2026

+On April 8, 2026, the Texans exercised the fifth-year option on Anderson’s contract.
+On April 17, he signed a three-year, $150 million contract extension with $134 million guaranteed, making him the highest-paid non-quarterback in the league.